thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 1. Find the number of occurances of 1 in the list [1,2,1,2,1,2,3,4,1,2,3].
 1. Find all the unique elements of a list.
 Input; a = [1, 1, 1, 1, 2, 2, 2, 2, 3, 3, 3, 3, 4, 4, 4, 4].
 Output; [1, 2, 3, 4].
+1. Solve the above problem using a dictionary.
 1. Find the count of each element of a list except "\n". a = [1, 2, 2, 3] should return this output.
 1 : 1,, 2 : 2, 3 : 1.
 1. Create a random dictionary and print key : value pair in ascending order of keys.
 Input: a = {"IN":"India", "ES":"Español"}, output: "ES"":"Español", "IN":"India".
 You have to use `dir` to find out the necessary functions.
 1. The same example as above, print in descending order.